 This capstone course is a combination of seminar and practicum and is the culminating learning experience for students pursuing the minor in Adventure Based Learning.
 The desired result of this course design is to stimulate good judgment and sound decisions while improving problem solving, project design and implementation, communication, professional relations building skills and practical application of course content within the minor.
 Prerequisite: Junior/senior standing, adventure based learning minor or permission of instructor and 2.0 overal GPA.
 Offered spring.

 PEH 481.
 INTERNSHIP IN COACHING 2 sh

 This course provides students with 80 hours of experiential opportunities in coaching and addresses the sports pedagogy domain of the National Association of Sport and Physical Education (NASPE) National Coaching Standards.
+Students must choose one 80-hour experience or two 40-hour experiences.
 Students must make arrangements with their professor the semester prior to registering for the internship.
 The internship may take place in any approved setting at the middle, high school or college level.
 Prerequisites: Completion of 10 hours in the coaching minor and 2.0 overall GPA.
 Offered fall, spring and summer.

 PEH 491.
 INDEPENDENT STUDY 1-4 sh

 PEH 499.
 RESEARCH IN PHYSICAL EDUCATION AND HEALTH 1-4 sh

 Students will study selected topics in personal wellness.
 Students will examine current issues pertaining to personal choices and well-being.
 Topics may include nutrition and weight management, exercise for health and wellness, psychosocial aspects of health and wellness and the effects of alcohol and other drugs.
 Offered fall and spring.

 HED 112.
 CONTEMPORARY ISSUES IN WELLNESS: HEALTH RELATED FITNESS 2 sh